Tenasserim–South Thailand semi-evergreen rain forests: Flora

 Dipterocarps are the dominant trees, and species vary with elevation and latitude.
 Semi-evergreen trees that lose some of their leaves during the dry season are common in the lowlands, and evergreen trees are predominant in the montane forests.

 The Kangar-Pattani floristic boundary forms the southern end of the ecoregion, and marks the boundary between the mostly deciduous and semi-evergreen forests of Indochina and the mostly evergreen forests of Sundaland and Malesia.
 South of the boundary rainfall becomes more year-round without as pronounced a dry season.

 Fauna

 The ecoregion's extensive areas of intact forests support some large mammals, include the Asian elephant (Elephas maximus), tiger (Panthera tigris), gaur (Bos gaurus), banteng (Bos javanicus), sun bear (Helarctos malayanus), leopard (Panthera pardus), clouded leopard (Pardofelis nebulosa), and binturong (Arctictis binturong).

 The ecoregion is home to 560 species of birds, including one endemic species, Gurney's pitta (Pitta gurneyi).

 Conservation

-A 2017 assessment found that 21,105 km², or 22%, of the ecoregion is in protected areas.
+A 2017 assessment found that 21,105 km^{2}, or 22%, of the ecoregion is in protected areas.
 Another 72% of the ecoregion is forested but outside protected areas.
 Protected areas include Ao Phang Nga National Park, Kaeng Krachan National Park, Kaeng Krung National Park, Khao Pu-Khao Ya National Park, Khao Sok National Park, Lenya National Park, Mu Ko Phetra National Park, Tai Romyen National Park, Tanintharyi National Park, Tarutao National Park, and Thale Ban National Park in Thailand.